Akkatecture/Documentation/content/docs/basic_concepts/events.md

 ## Published Events
 If you have noticed, Akkatecture uses the aggregate events as a means for aggregates to maintain consistency within that particular aggregates boundaries.
 For any particular instance of an aggregate root, its local state is always consistent from that local perspective.
 When you publish an event, the aggregate is letting the rest of your domain know that something has happened.
 This event will get picked up by any parties interested in that particular event.

+> CAP theory comes into play as soon as you publish an event.
+The "world view" of your other domain entities will be in-consistent with the world view of your aggregates at the time of event publishing.
+Keep this in mind when desining your system.
+The best you can hope for is an eventually consistent system within the Akkatecture framework.

 ### Domain Events
 Domain events are aggregate events that have been published.
-In Akkatecture a domain event looks as follows
+In Akkatecture a domain event looks as follows:

 ```csharp
 public interface IDomainEvent